How to Create Your Own Flower Bar

 • Floral shears– I absolutely love my floral shears.
 Farmgirl Flowers uses them, and they cut stems at the perfect angle to maximize water intake.
 They’e a bit pricey, though, so regular scissors are a great alternative.

 • Water tubes– If any of your guests choose to make a bouquet with ribbon, they’re going to need water tubes to keep their flowers hydrated.
 You can find an 100-pack on Amazon!
+These small water-filled vials help flowers stay fresh longer, making them perfect for events where guests may be mingling for hours before leaving.
+I recommend pre-filling them before your event, but it’s not totally necessary if there’s a sink nearby.

 • Floral wire– Just like water tubes, floral wire is essential for bouquet wrapping.
 If you don’t have floral wire on hand, floral tape works well, too.
 It’s just a little harder to use (at least in my opinion).